kadriyebarlak/kadriyebarlak/README.md

 Lately, I've been exploring AI integrations and modern developer tools to stay at the edge of technology.

-Beyond code, I care deeply about emotional clarity, creative thinking, and positive energy, and I bring that into every project I touch. 🌱
+Beyond code, I care deeply about creative thinking, positive energy, and excitement to the problem space and I bring that into every project I touch. 🌱

 🌍 Currently based in Istanbul
 🧠 Passionate about learning through building.
 My curiosity is my roadmap.